apetros/RAMSES_doc/data/static_data.rst

    :param str mon: (max 8 characters) not used by ARTERE.
 To be set to CON BUS
    :param str p: active power production, in MW
    :param str q: reactive power production, in Mvar
-   :param str vamp: imposed voltage, in per unit.
+   :param str vimp: imposed voltage, in per unit.
 If VIMP is zero, the generator is treated as a PQ bus with the reactive power production set at the Q value.
 Otherwise, it is treated as a PV bus and the Q field is ignored
    :param str snom: nominal apparent power, in MVA.
 This parameter must not be zero if one is willing to model the generator in detail (i.e. through a GROUP3 record) in the dynamic simulation
    :param str qmin: lower reactive power limit, in Mvar
    :param str qmax: upper reactive power limit, in Mvar